flaviostutz/gh-workflows-serverless/README.md

 * This workflow will do a best effort to get a environment URL, in this order:
   * If a value is set as workflow input in 'environment-url', use it
-  * If the result of the command 'sls print' returns an output name "environment-url: URL", use this value
+  * If you have the script 'sls:print' in your package.json and it returns an output as "environment-url: URL", use this value

     In your serverless.yml